Music Education at UMass Amherst

 M.M. in Music Education (Link to SUBPLAN/course degree checklist, pdf)

-Complete Graduate Handbook (in revision; pdf)
+Complete Graduate Handbook (pdf)

 The Doctor of Philosophy degree in Music Education: This terminal degree has been newly-revised to provide theoretical foundations for the examination and exploration of innovative research and pedagogical practices.
 A limited number of 20-hour teaching associateships with an additional summer research stipend are available for highly-qualified applicants who have earned a master's degree and seek professional advancement and/or employment in higher education or arts administration.